Magz8984/Agrino/README.md

 To create my Recycler View Item Circular Image
 5. Glide
 To ensure smooth image loading since images are retrieved from the Internet
+6. Okhttp3
+A Network Loading library that helps me create async requests making my application perfom the same regardless of multiple authentication steps by the OAuth 2 authorization method aWhere API uses.
+7. aWhere API
+An api to retrive crop information in a particular field set

 ## LICENSE